Phyuivy/Seatings-Reservation-Idea/README.md

 - bookings: 1–2, 3–4, 9–14
 - free seats: 5–8 (4 seats) and 15–16 (2 seats) → total free = 6
 A party of 5 cannot book because no contiguous block of 5 exists, even though capacity is there.

-## Why I built this: As an omakase server, I often have to check reservations ahead of time to make sure the counter isn’t fragmented into small gaps.
-A small mistake in seat assignment can block an otherwise valid booking (especially when there are multiple seatings in a day).
-This project simulates a simple fix: an always-compact seating policy that automatically reassigns parties to keep seats contiguous.

 ## Solution: Always-Compact Policy
 After every booking or cancellation, the system **reassigns all reservations** so seating is packed contiguously starting from seat 1.